Liam-DeVoe/liam-devoe/README.md

 Hey there.
 I like writing helpful python libraries in my free time and putting them up on pypi.
 I also:

 * am the author of [circleguard](https://github.com/circleguard/circleguard), a replay analysis program for [osu!](https://osu.ppy.sh/home), a rhythm game
-* develop [planetterp](https://github.com/planetterp/planetterp), a ratemyprofessor-esque website specific to the Univeristy of Maryland
+* develop [planetterp](https://github.com/planetterp/planetterp), a ratemyprofessor-esque website for the Univeristy of Maryland
-* develop [umdio](https://github.com/umdio/umdio), an api for the University of Maryland (courses, sections, professors, bus routes, maps of campus, etc)
+* develop [umdio](https://github.com/umdio/umdio), an api for the University of Maryland
-* run [u/osureportbot](https://old.reddit.com/user/OsuReportBot) ([source](https://github.com/tybug/Osu-Reporter)), a bot to automate housekeeping tasks on [r/osureport](https://www.reddit.com/r/osureport)
+* run [u/osureportbot](https://old.reddit.com/user/OsuReportBot) ([source](https://github.com/tybug/Osu-Reporter)), a bot which automates housekeeping tasks on [r/osureport](https://www.reddit.com/r/osureport)

 I'm the author of several libraries: